Medinilla speciosa: Etymology

 Medinilla is named for José de Medinilla y Pineda, who was governor of Mauritius (then known as the Marianne Islands) in 1820.

 Description

 Medinilla speciosa reaches on average a height of 45–60 cm.
 This evergreen shrub has woody branched stems and opposite leathery green leaves (up to 20 cm long and 15 cmwide, with prominent veins.
 The dainty small flowers are bright pink-colored and are produced in large panicles on pendant reddish stems.
 The flowering period extends from early Summer to Fall.
 When the blooming is finished for about a month remains a raceme of showy berries, pending that the plant reflowers.
 These rounded fruits are at first pink and purple-blue when ripe (hence the common name of Showy Asian Grapes.

 The plant is utilized as a traditional medicine, by boiling, brewing, or consuming it directly.
-The fruits are consumed by pregnant women as health supplement and also used as diarrhea, mouth sores, anti-inflammatory, anticancer, and antibacterial treatment.
+The fruits are consumed by pregnant women as a health supplement and also used as diarrhea, mouth sores, anti-inflammatory, anticancer, and antibacterial treatment.